Ballindalloch Castle: History

+The lands were originally owned by the Ballindalloch family but in 1499 they passed to the Grants.

 The first tower of the Z plan castle was built in 1546.

 In 1590 the widow of the Grant of Ballindalloch married John Gordon, son Thomas Gordon of Cluny.
 John Grant, former Tutor of Ballindaloch, the administrator of the estate, killed one of John Grant's servants.
 This started a feud between the Earl of Huntly and the Earl of Moray.
 The Earl of Huntly went to Ballindalloch in November 1590 to arrest the Tutor.
 The Chief of Grant, John Grant of Freuchie promised to deliver the Tutor and his accomplices, accused of murder and other crimes, to Huntly Castle.
 However, Freuchie joined with the Tutor's men and the Earl of Moray, and came to Darnaway Castle, and there shot pistols at Huntly's officers and cannon from the castle, and killed John Gordon, brother of the Laird of Cluny.

-After it was plundered and burned by James Graham, the first Marquess of Montrose, it was restored in 1645.
+In 1645, the castle was sacked, plundered and burned by James Graham, the first Marquess of Montrose, after the Battle of Inverlochy, but it was restored in the same year.

 Extensions were added in 1770 by General James Grant of the American Wars of Independence (whose ghost is said to haunt the castle) and in 1850 by the architect Thomas MacKenzie.
 Further extensions carried out in 1878 were mostly demolished during modernisation enacted in 1965.
 It has been continuously occupied by Russell and Macpherson-Grant families throughout its existence.

 The castle houses an important collection of 17th century Spanish paintings.

 The castle grounds contain a 20th-century rock garden and a 17th-century dovecote.
 The rivers Spey and Avon flow through the grounds, offering excellent fishing.
 The famous Aberdeen Angus cattle herd resides in the castle estate.

 Today, the castle is still occupied by the Macpherson-Grant family.
 It is open to tourists during the summer months and a number of workshops on its grounds are in active use.